 Thus, their slogan is making pizza fun again, like their one-of-a-kind garlic knot pie.
 You simply choose one of the round pies and upgrade it with some garlic knot crusts on top.

 Make sure to check out their football package available every Monday, Tuesday, and Sunday when games are played.

-Goodfellas is a pizza spot in Staten Island with a long history.
+Goodfellas is a pizza spot with a long history.
 The founder, Scot Cosentino, built the whole restaurant upon his admiration and passion for pizza.
 Growing up in Brooklyn on amazing pizza pies inspired him to create the best pie he can.